Itsey/itsey.github.io/docs/diags-handlers-index.md

 SimpleTraceFileHandler is a very lightweight handler that writes to a well known file name in your temporary directory.
 You can configure whether the file is overwritten each time using a parameter to the constructor.
 It is not designed as a production handler.
 SimpleTraceFileHandler is the only handler that is shipped inside the Plisky.Diagnostics assembly, all other handlers are shipped in Plisky.Diagnostics.Listeners.

+Note file system based handlers are not designed for multithreaded environments due to writing to a single file.
+To use full multithreaded writes you will need to create a custom file handler.

 ### GCP Google Logging Handler.
 (GoogleLoggingHandler)